young-geng/CQL/README.md

 ```

 If you want to run on CPU only, just omit the `--device='cuda'` part.
-All available command options can be seen in SimpleSAC/main.py.
+All available command options can be seen in SimpleSAC/sac_main.py and SimpleSAC/sac.py.

 ## Visualize Experiments